How to Quote Plastering Jobs in the UK (2026)

 The simplest way to send a professional quote faster is to stop typing them up at home that evening and start sending them from your phone while you are still parked outside the property.

-Jobber lets you attach photos from the site visit directly to the quote – useful for plastering work where showing the customer the substrate condition, the area to be treated, or any prep work required helps justify the price and prevents disputes about scope later.
-Customers can approve quotes through an online portal.
+Jobber lets you attach photos from the site visit directly to the quote, which is useful for plastering work where showing the customer the substrate condition or the area to be treated helps justify the price and prevents scope disputes later.
+Customers can approve quotes through an online portal without having to call or email back.

 Tradify vs Jobber: Quoting for Plasterers